You can’t trust most Billy Cook Saddle reviews online though. Why is that?

 This saddle is designed with a low cantle, high pommel and horn.
 The seat is flatter with a slight rise at the pommel.
 Jockeys and fenders often designed from rough out leather for better grip.
 Reinforced rigging, back cinch and slim stirrups and has leather wear strap between fenders and bottom skirt.

 Billy Cook Ranch Saddles – This saddle is for ranch work.
-It’s big and heavy, the seat is slick and hard for comfortable day long use.
+It’s big and heavy, the seat is slick and hard for comfortable day-long use.
 It’s designed with high cantles and back straps.
-And it’s made from sturdy tree for rigorous ranch work.
+And it’s made from a sturdy tree for rigorous ranch work.

 Billy Cook Reining Saddle – This saddle is designed with close contact saddle with skirts to allow the rider to communicate with the horse easily while performing complicated maneuvers during reining pattern.
 The horn and pommel are lower for ease of movement of reins without interference.
 Flatter seat for hip movement.

 Billy Cook Roping Saddle – Best for roping (as opposed to recreational riding).
 Made from an extremely sturdy wood tree with bullhide, rawhide, or very strong fiberglass covering.
 It’s designed to take the abuse of holding a calf.

 To reduce the stress to the horse’s back, this saddle is made with a wide gullet.
 The low cantle and shallow seat enables the rider to quickly dismount during ranch work or competition.
 Reinforced rigging attached to tree.
 Seats are suede and padded.